 In this market, equity instruments are traded, as the name suggests equity refers to the owner’s capital in the business and thus, have a residual claim, implying, whatever is left in the business after paying off the fixed liabilities belongs to the equity shareholders, irrespective of the face value of shares held by them.

 While making an investment, the time period plays an important role as the amount of investment depends on the time horizon of the investment, the time period also affects the risk profile of an investment.
 An investment with a lower time period carried lower risk as compared to an investment with a higher time period.

 There are two types of market-based on the maturity of claim:

-Money market is for short term funds, where the investors who intend to invest for not longer than a year enters into a transaction.
-This market deals in Monetary assets such as treasury bills, commercial paper, and certificate of deposits.
+Money market is for short term funds, where the investors who intend to invest for not longer than a year enter into a transaction.
+This market deals with Monetary assets such as treasury bills, commercial paper, and certificates of deposits.
 The maturity period for all these instruments doesn’t exceed a year.

 Capital market refers to the market where instruments with medium- and long-term maturity are traded.
 This is the market where the maximum interchange of money happens, it helps companies get access to money through equity capital, preference share capital, etc. and it also provides investors access to invest in the equity share capital of the company and be a party to the profits earned by the company.

 This market has two verticals: